Hitler Takes Prague

-In the early morning hours of March 15, 1939, Hitler received the Czech Prime Minister Hacha and demanded that he hand over what was left of Czechoslovakia, the provinces Bohemia and Moravia.
-Hitler threatened him: “The military machine now already in motion could not be stopped.
+In the early morning of March 15, 1939, Hitler received Czech Prime Minister Emil Hacha and demanded he hand over what remained of Czechoslovakia: the provinces of Bohemia and Moravia: “The military machine now already in motion could not be stopped.
 It was a grave decision, but he saw dawning the possibility of a long period of peace between the two peoples.”
-Hacha withdrew to another room where Goering and Ribbentrop shouted at him, insisting that he sign the documents giving the pretense of legality to the incorporation of Bohemia and Moravia into the German Reich.
-Hacha, an old man in poor health, fainted and had to be revived.
-He finally signed the documents.
-Hitler embraced his two middle-aged secretaries and exclaimed: “Children!
-This is the greatest day of my life!
-I shall go down in history as the greatest German!”
+Old and in bad health, a judge from Habsburg times, Hacha was led to another room where Goering and Ribbentrop browbeat him to the point of collapse.
+Hitler’s physician (and drug supplier) Morel was on hand.
+He gave the Czechoslovak minister an injection and revived him (too much, Hitler joked).
+Hacha signed the documents handing over his country, which became the Protectorate of Bohemia and Moravia.

 The German news release reported that Hacha, for the purpose of “the safeguarding of calm, order, and peace in this part of Central Europe,” had “confidently placed the fate of the Czech people and country in the hands of the Fuehrer of the German Reich.
 The Fuehrer accepted this declaration and expressed his intention of taking the Czech people under the protection of the German Reich and of guaranteeing them an autonomous development of their ethnic life as suited to their character.”

-The Times-Picayune covered Hitler’s seizure of the rump state of Czechoslovakia with front page articles on March 18th and 20th.
+The Times-Picayune reported Hitler’s seizure of Bohemia and Moravia with front page articles on March 18th and 19th.